 Public cloud providers are serious about their security.
 Frankly, they have no choice.
 While initially there were countless concerns about the security of data in multi-tenant architectures and on infrastructures not directly under the enterprise's thumb, cloud providers have worked hard to assure users that their infrastructures-for-rent are just as secure as on-prem data centers, perhaps even more so.
 In fact, as more and more highly-regulated sectors such as healthcare, finance and defense deepen and broaden their public cloud profiles, it's clear the "Big Two" providers (AWS and Azure) have appeared convincing.

-But it hasn't stopped AWS and Azure from pitching cloud-native security solutions as add-ons to their public cloud services.
+This hasn't stopped AWS and Azure from pitching cloud-native security solutions as add-ons to their public cloud services.
 At first blush, purchasing AWS- and/or Azure-native security seems like it has advantages.
 Let's break them down.

 - User Experience: For users accustomed to a particular platform, this is perhaps the accidental selling point...
 The console is familiar, the functionality is straightforward, the user experience is reasonably curated.